hugolmn/hugolmn.github.io/_posts/2020-06-17-sncf-train-station-attendance.md

 #### 3. Filtering

-In order to avoir keeping smallest train stations, I chose to filter out stations with attendance below 1000 passengers in 2018.
+In order to avoid keeping small train stations, I chose to filter out stations with attendance below 1000 passengers in 2018.
 For visualization purpose, I added a column holding the square root of the number of passengers per station

 ```python
 df = df[df['Total Voyageurs 2018'] > 1000]